 I have two children, and my eldest has a disability – so as well as a member of staff, I’m also a parent member.
-The main part of my job involves looking after the finances to enable families to access all the support we provide, and ensuring that parents and carers have a voice and influence on services.
+As well as looking after the day to day running of Unique Ways, a large part of my role involves looking after the finances to enable families to access all the support we provide, and ensuring that parents and carers have a voice and influence on services.
 You may also find me in the office solving IT issues – or with a screwdriver in my hand!

 Sunny Freakley - Ordinary Lives Project Co-Ordinator